grafana/agent/docs/flow/reference/components/prometheus.relabel.md

 ```

 The `prometheus.relabel` component rewrites the label set of each metric passed
-along to the exported receiver by applying one or more `rule`s.
+along to the exported receiver by applying one or more relabeling `rule`s.
+If
+no rules are defined or applicable to some metrics, then those metrics are
+forwarded as-is to each receiver passed in the component's arguments.
 If no
-relabeling rules are defined or applicable to one of the metrics, then the
-metric is forwarded as-is to each receiver passed in the component's arguments.
-If no labels remain after the relabeling rules are applied, then the metric is
+labels remain after the relabeling rules are applied, then the metric is
 dropped.

 The most common use of `prometheus.relabel` is to filter Prometheus metrics or